 Where to apply:

-All applications are submitted through the link below only.
-Please note the last to apply is April 30, 2020.
+All applications are to be submitted only through the link below.
+Please note the last date to apply during the Fall 2020 semester will be December 14, 2020.

 All grants are subject to review based on documentation and verification to support your application.
 If all the requested documentation is not submitted with the application, your application will not be processed.

-Final decisions are made by the Emergency Grant Committee.
+Final decisions are made by the Emergency Grants Committee.